RouganStriker/gonymizer/README.md

 | FakeLongitude | Used to replace a longitude column
 | FakeCompanyName | Used to replace a company name
 | FakeEmailAddress | Used to replace e-mail with a fake one
+| FakeUniqueEmailAddress | Used to replace an e-mail with a unique new fake e-mail
 | FakeFirstName | Used to replace a person's first name with a fake first name (non-gender specific)
 | FakeIPv4 | Used to replace an IP with a fake one
 | FakeLastName | Used to replace a person's last name with a fake last name